smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 #### Rules for SDL<->HMI structure for requests and responses

-- HMI should consider parameter in GVD request as name in case if it exist in list HMI_API.xml GetVehicleData of parameters.
+- HMI should consider parameter in GVD request as name in case if it exists in list HMI_API.xml GetVehicleData of parameters.
 - HMI should consider parameter in GVD request as key if it is not in list of HMI_API.xml GetVehicleData of parameters.
 - _name_ is always boolean (according to API)
 - _key_ in GVD request may be either boolean or struct.
 Struct may contain either booleans or structs.
 - Response type for vehicle data items from schema would be _VehicleDataResult_
-- If HMI response to SDL with wrong item schema for GVD, SDL will not process this response and respond to mobile with GENERIC_ERROR
+- If HMI responds to SDL with wrong item schema for GVD, SDL will not process this response and respond to mobile with GENERIC_ERROR
-- If HMI send to SDL _OnVehicleData_ Notification with wrong item schema, SDL will ignore this notification.
+- If HMI sends to SDL _OnVehicleData_ Notification with wrong item schema, SDL will ignore this notification.
 - In case of UnsubscribeVehicleData, SDL will send only root level **key**.